MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    1. Select **Required**.
 The **Edit entity** panel displays.
    1. Choose the **Primary key**.
    1. Optionally, change the partition pattern.
-   1. To enable an incremental refresh, see [Configure an incremental refresh for Azure Data Lake and Databricks data sources](incremental-refresh-data-sources.md).
+   1. To enable an incremental refresh, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).
    1. Select **X** to save and close the panel.

 1. Select **Attributes**.
 The Manage attributes page displays.